Understanding Ulcerative Colitis (UC)

 Patient Portrayal

 Number of Americans affected by UC.
-UC may generally affect both men and women in their mid-30s.
+UC generally affects both men and women in their mid-30s.

 The causes of ulcerative colitis